WJTownsend/udacity-portfolio/README.md

 A super useful tool for putting this together was the [Tables Generator](https://www.tablesgenerator.com/markdown_tables#) for making it easy to make this table, generating it in a GUI and then pasting the output right into the README.md.

-Another big thank you goes out to [Astral Throb](https://www.youtube.com/c/AstralThrob/videos) and [Odysseus](https://www.youtube.com/c/OdysseusOfficial/videos) on Youtube for their synthwave mixes that are perfect for having something moderately energetic but not distracting on while doing homework.
+Another big thank you goes out to [Astral Throb](https://www.youtube.com/c/AstralThrob/videos) and [Odysseus](https://www.youtube.com/c/OdysseusOfficial/videos) on Youtube for their synthwave mixes that are perfect for having something moderately energetic on while doing homework, without being distracting.
 For all of the time that I spent on these NanoDegree programs, I had their tunes on whenever I could.

 ## Certificates